-Once Meghan Markle and Prince Harry are married, many things will change for the Suits star.
+Now that Meghan Markle and Prince Harry are married, many things have changed for the former Suits star.
 British royal family members must follow strict rules.
-This means Meghan will have to quickly get used to a whole new way of life.
+This means Meghan has to quickly get used to a whole new way of life.
 If you’ve ever wondered what life is like as a royal, wonder no more.
 We’ll clear up some of the British royal family gossip around expectations for royal behavior.

 Here are some surprising things Meghan Markle won’t be allowed to do anymore.